LilButter/Mezeporta-Wrapper/README.md

 Mezeporta Wrapper is a wrapper for Erupe servers.
-It starts `erupe-ce.exe` and exposes the launcher data used by Mezeporta.
+It starts `erupe-ce.exe`/`erupe-ce` and exposes the launcher data used by Mezeporta Launcher.

 _https://github.com/LilButter/Mezeporta_

 ###
 ## Server Setup

-Download the wrapper _https://github.com/LilButter/Mezeporta-Wrapper/releases_ and place its contents in your Erupe server root beside `erupe-ce.exe` and `config.json`.
+Download the wrapper _https://github.com/LilButter/Mezeporta-Wrapper/releases_ and place its contents in your Erupe server root beside `erupe-ce.exe`/`erupe-ce` and `config.json`.

 Expected server layout: